FunkeyFlo/ps5-mqtt/README.md

 ## FAQ

+### The log is showing 403 errors when I try to turn my ps5 on or off!
+Double check that you've enabled all required remote play features [as described in the remote play documentation](https://remoteplay.dl.playstation.net/remoteplay/lang/en/ps5_mobile.html#section3).

 ### Why doesn't this add-on support Playstation 4 devices?
 Because there is a great [Home Assistant integration](https://www.home-assistant.io/integrations/ps4/) that does this job already!